The Perfect Gluten-Free Sourdough Bread Recipe for Beginners

 14. Remove the lid from the Dutch oven, reduce the oven temperature to 450F, and continue to bake the dough until the crust is brown and the bread sounds hollow when tapped.
 It will reach an internal temperature of 210F.

-15. Transfer the bread to a wire rack and let it cool completely before cutting to allow the crumb set and prevent gumminess.
+15. Transfer the bread to a wire rack and let it cool completely before cutting to allow the crumb to set and prevent gumminess.
 If you cut your bread too early, the air pockets will collapse and stick together.

 16. This bread will last for several days in an airtight container in a cool environment (not refrigerated) or can be frozen.

-Suggestions:
+Inclusion Suggestions:

 Add 100g of shelled sunflower seeds while mixing the dough.
 Sprinkle the top with extra sunflower seeds before scoring.
 This creates delicious sunflower bread.
 You can also flavor this bread with herbs and spices like the chive blossom sourdough bread below.